Physical activity as a preventative

 Reducing fall risk and supporting older adults to stay safe, confident and active

 Delivered through pop‑up community events, the Slipper Swap gave residents free access to safer slippers, while also opening conversations about fall prevention, confidence, and independence.
-Alongside the footwear exchange, each event offered simple strength and balance advice and distributed “Able Like Mabel” guides to encourage daily movement.
+Alongside the footwear exchange, each event offered simple strength and balance advice and distributed ‘Able Like Mabel’ guides to encourage daily movement, reinforcing how regular physical activity can support balance, mobility and independence.
 The programme made falls awareness more approachable and helped residents connect with wider local support services.

 18